 Long-term groundwater-level changes are a reflection of the changing balance between recharge to, discharge from, and storage in an aquifer.
 If recharge and discharge are in balance, such as they were before widespread irrigation development, groundwater levels are generally steady because the amount of water stored in the aguifer does not change.
 Minor changes in groundwater levels may occur due to natural variations in precipitation and streamflow, but generally the system is in equilibrium.
-If, however, the rate of recharge exceeds the rate of discharge over a long period, the amount of water stored in the aquifer increases and groundwater levels rise.
+If, however, the rate of recharge exceeds the rate of discharge over a long period, the amount of water stored in the aguifer increases and groundwater levels rise.
 Conversely, if the rate of discharge exceeds the rate of recharge for a long period, the amount of water in storage is depleted and groundwater levels decline.
-The magnitudes, locations, and rates of groundwater level changes are controlled by many factors, including: the aquifer's storage properties, permeability, and saturated thickness; the locations, rates, and pumping schedules of wells; the locations and rates of artificial recharge areas; and the degree of hydraulic connection between the aquifer and surface water bodies.
+The magnitudes, locations, and rates of groundwater level changes are controlled by many factors, including: the aquifer's storage properties, permeability, and saturated thickness; the locations, rates, and pumping schedules of wells; the locations and rates of artificial recharge areas; and